beginnerprivacy/beginnerprivacy.com/content/about/contribute/write-content.md

 - Structure content with Markdown headers (`##`, `###`).

 ### Translating Article
+Beginner Privacy is available in 3 languages: English, Spanish, and Chinese (Simplified).
-1. **Translate** the English version using tools like [LibreTranslate](https://libretranslate.com/) or any other translator you prefer.
+1. **Translate** the English version using a tool like [LibreTranslate](https://libretranslate.com/) or any other translator you prefer into Spanish and Chinese (Simplified).
 2. **Translation Verification:** Translate the article that has already been translated back into English, and then compare it to the original English article to:
     - Catch mistranslated technical terms
     - Verify sentence structure matches the intended meaning